 Here is a brief summary of the utilities, their commands, and their functions.
+Table 8-1.
+TurboIMAGE/XL Utilities

 Program Commands Function DBLOAD Loads data entries, which were copied to tape by DBUNLOAD, back into the data sets.
 DBRECOV Performs database recovery from log files.
 CONTROL Controls various options that affect the execution of DBRECOV.
 Refer to the discussion of DBRECOV in this chapter for valid options when executing.
 EXIT Terminates DBRECOV without re-executing any transactions.
 FILE Routes log records to individual user files and returns information about recovery.
 PRINT Prints information about databases or user files specified for recovery.
 RECOVER Designates name of database(s) to be roll-forward recovered.
 ROLLBACK Defines name of database(s) to be roll-back recovered.
 RUN Initiates recovery process.
 DBRESTOR Copies the database to disk from magnetic tape volumes created by DBSTORE, or by the MPE/iX STORE or SYSGEN command.
 DBSTORE Copies entire database including root file to magnetic tape volumes.
 DBUNLOAD Copies data entries to specially formatted magnetic tape volumes; arranges entries in each data set via the primary path if the chained entry point is used.
 DBUTIL Allows you to perform several database functions, such as setting database flags, changing database security, creating or purging a database, and determining current users and the status of locks.

-Table 8-1.
-TurbolMAGE/XL Utilities

-Program Commands Function DBUTIL (continued) ACTIVATE Prepares a database-access file which is used to access a remote database.
+ACTIVATE Prepares a database-access file which is used to access a remote database.
 ADDINDEX Adds the associated B-Tree index.
 CREATE Creates and initializes a database file for each data set.
 DEACTIVATE Deactivates a database-access file which is used to access a remote database.

+Table 8-1.
+TurboIMAGE/XL Utilities

-DETACH Detaches the database from the attached $DBEnvironment(s)$.
-DISABLE Disables logging, roll-back recovery, ILR, AUTODEFER, HWMPUT, MUSTRECOVER, PREFETCH, access, third-party indexing, and dumping options.
+Program Commands Function DETACH Detaches the database from the attached DBEnvironment(s) DISABLE Disables logging, roll-back recovery, ILR, AUTODEFER, HWMPUT, MUSTRECOVER, PREFETCH, access, third-party indexing, and dumping options.
 DROPINDEX Drops the associated B-Tree index.
 ENABLE Enables logging, roll-back recovery, ILR, AUTODEFER, HWMPUT, MUSTRECOVER, PREFETCH, access, third-party indexing, and dumping options.
 ERASE Erases existing data entries from all data sets.
 Used before loading stored data entries back into the database.
 Also disables options, such as logging, ILR, roll-back recovery, and third-party indexing.
 EXIT Terminates DBUTIL program execution.
 HELP Lists all DBUTIL commands.
 MOVE Moves TurboIMAGE/XL files across devices.
 PURGE Purges entire database including root file, data sets, and any third-party indexes.
 Used before restoring a stored database and before creating a new, restructured database.
 REBUILDINDEX Rebuilds the B-Tree index file for a specified dataset that should have an index file.
 REDO Same as MPE/iX REDO command.

-Program Commands Function RELEASE Suspends MPE/iX security provisions for the root file, data sets, and any third-party indexes.
+RELEASE Suspends MPE/iX security provisions for the root file, data sets, and any third-party indexes.
 SECURE Restores MPE/iX security provisions suspended by RELEASE.
 SET Changes or removes the maintenance word or password, stores log identifier and password into root file, specifies the setting for the critical item update (CIUPDATE) option, and changes the native language of the database.
 For databases that will be migrated to MPE V, specifies the number of buffers to be used.
 SHOW Used to display information about a database, such as flags, users, the status of locks, DBEnvironments to which the database is attached, and if third-party indices are registered.
 VERIFY Used to determine whether a database-access file is activated or deactivated.